Azure/blackbelt-aks-hackfest/labs/day2-labs/init-containers.md

     $ kubectl delete -f heroes-web-api-ingress.yaml
     ```

-2. Modify init-db-sample.yaml in the `helper-files` directory to add your imagePullSecrets as well as reference your container registry and db image
+2. View the init-db-sample.yaml in the `helper-files` directory.
+We have the definitions to deploy the publically available the mongo db image
-    ```yaml
-    spec:
-    imagePullSecrets:
-        - name: acr-secret
-    containers:
-    - image:  <login server>/azureworkshop/rating-db:v1
-    ```

-3. Deploy the db to your cluster with the modified db yaml
+3. Deploy the db to your cluster with the db yaml
     ```bash
     cd ~/blackbelt-aks-hackfest/labs/helper-files

     $ kubectl create -f init-db-sample.yaml
     ```
-4. Modify the init-web-api-sample.yaml to add your imagePullSecrets as well as reference your container registry and db image,
+4. Modify the init-web-api-sample.yaml to add your imagePullSecrets as well as reference your container registry and image,

     > note that you only need to add your login info to the top level container(s) - the init containers pull from docker hubs public repo